 Naturally, a large-scale reduction in private security is already causing discontent among citizens and commercial organizations.
 It is doubtful that this step is justified in the conditions of the economic crisis, accompanied by inflation and the deterioration of life of the population and potentially contributing to the growth of crimes and offenses, including penetration of protected objects.
 With regard to territorial units, field-based structures of private security have always been an important component of the overall system of public order and the fight against crime.
 Take, for example, the Rostov region.
 According to the reports of the press service of the State Department of the Ministry of Internal Affairs for the Rostov region, a significant part of the crimes is prevented by private security officers, they also most often “take” criminals without delay.
 Recall that it was the private security crew that discovered the famous “gang of Amazons”, which carried out attacks and murders of law enforcement officers in the territory of the Rostov region.
 In addition, the Rostov region is currently a potentially problematic region for law enforcement, given the close proximity of the belligerent Donbass, a large influx of refugees and the associated consequences, which may also have a criminal nature.
 However, according to some sources, only in the Rostov region intend to reduce to 15% of private security personnel.
 However, they promise that the cuts will affect only employees serving at security posts in commercial and state organizations, while the engineering and technical staff and the composition of the detention teams will continue to serve as usual.

-For many government agencies, the decision to remove police guards from them has become extremely unpleasant. news.
-Thus, the objects of the Ministry of Culture of the Russian Federation will lose their police protection.
-First of all, we are talking about state museums, which until recently were protected by the police.
-The risk of being left unguarded greatly disturbed the leadership of the country's museums and the Ministry of Culture of the Russian Federation as a whole.
-Ultimately, the Minister of Culture of the Russian Federation, Vladimir Medinsky, said that the protection of state cultural and historical values would be entrusted to employees of the Federal State Unitary Enterprise "Protection" of the Ministry of Internal Affairs, who will serve in posts instead of police officers.
+For many government agencies, the decision to remove police guards from them has become extremely unpleasant. news...
+Thus, the objects of the Ministry of Culture of the Russian Federation will be deprived of police protection.
+First of all, we are talking about state museums, which until recently were guarded by police officers.
+The risk of being left without protection worried the leadership of the country's museums and the Ministry of Culture of the Russian Federation in general.
+Ultimately, the Minister of Culture of the Russian Federation Vladimir Medinsky said that the protection of state cultural and historical valuables will be entrusted to employees of the Federal State Unitary Enterprise "Okhrana" of the Ministry of Internal Affairs of the Russian Federation, who will serve at posts instead of police officers.
 The Ministry of Culture asks the Ministry of Internal Affairs for the protection of objects of national importance for 63.
 Despite the fact that the services of the FSUE "Protection" are much more expensive than the services of private security, domestic museums and libraries have nowhere to go.
 The Ministry of Culture of the Russian Federation will have to contact the Ministry of Finance on the allocation of additional funds from the federal budget for the protection of state museums, libraries and other cultural objects of federal significance.
 At the same time, the personnel of the protection of museums can hardly change.
 The fact is that most of those private security officers who will fall under the reduction, but will want to continue the service related to law enforcement, are likely to transfer to the FSUE “Protection” and continue to serve on the same facilities, only as unattended security officers.
 Until 1 November 2015 Russian museums, libraries and archives must conclude an agreement with FSUE “Protection” for the protection of their premises and territories, since with 1 in November 2015, The activities of the Ministry of Internal Affairs of the Ministry of Internal Affairs in fulfilling contractual obligations in the field of protection with cultural institutions will be terminated.
 Most likely, most of the Russian cultural institutions will conclude agreements with FSUE “Protection”.
 Of course, they have the opportunity to turn to private security companies, but not every museum agrees to cooperate with private guards, since the leadership of cultural institutions may doubt the level of training and the level of integrity of employees of any security companies.
 In addition, FGUP Okhrana is staffed primarily with former police officers, security agencies, and former members of the armed forces.
 That is, the level of training and moral and psychological motivation among the employees of the FSUE "Protection" is at the proper level.
 It should also be noted that the employees of FGUP Okhrana are armed not only with pistols, but also automatic weapons, and within the Federal State Unitary Enterprise there are mobile immediate response teams patrolling the areas around protected objects on cars and promptly arriving at a signal coming from the protected object.
 The reform of the protection of museums will also include the introduction of the protection of museums by mobile patrols.
 In the event of an alarm button or phone call, the employees of FSUE “Protection” will quickly go to the protected object, finding themselves there in a few minutes.
 At the same time, the police private security will also be involved in the protection of museums.
 So, the alarm signals will be received both at the security guard center of the FSUE “Protection”, and at the control panels of the private security units.
 Accordingly, the signal to the museum will arrive either a mobile patrol of the FSUE “Protection”, or the crew of the private security detention group.
-The heads of the Ministry of Internal Affairs and FSUE “Protection” promise that the security of state institutions of culture protected by the Ministry of Internal Affairs will not suffer from the ongoing changes in the security service.

 The cuts are waiting for the device, but can they affect the “ground”?